asatishpaul/Satish-DevOps-Docs/CDKTFtoDeployAWSdbSecGrou.md

-Here's a detailed guide on setting up a CDKTF project with TypeScript, addressing common errors, compatibility issues, and their solutions.

-### Step-by-Step Documentation for CDKTF Project
+### Step-by-Step Documentation for To create dbSecurity Group using CDKTF

 #### Step 1: Initialize the Project